danstarns/centralized-eth-erc20-payments/README.md

-# centralized-eth-payments
+# centralized-eth-erc20-payments

-Centralized Ethereum Payment Processor
+Centralized Ethereum ERC20 Payment Processor

 ## What is it ?